nadrojisk/PythonIDS/project2.md

 ### 3. IDS Ettercap

-Another type of attack we aim to detect against is Ettercap's ARP poisioning.
+Another type of attack we aim to detect against is Ettercap's ARP poisoning.
 `heuristic_detection` takes in the same parameters as seen before and passes it to `sniffer`. `heuristic_detection` checks for suspicious activity in the network traffic by looking for the host discovery process used by ettercap when setting up
 	an arp poisoning attack.
 The way we have implemented this scan is by counting the number of consecutive ARP requests made by a specific host.